Gravitational waves from the vacuum decay with LISA: Model-dependent parameters in gravitational wave spectrum

 Generally, when a bubble wall eventually collides with another bubble wall, the kinetic energy disappears and converts into GWs and thermal particles.
 The collision of vacuum bubbles was considered for the first time in \cite{Hawking:1982ga} without gravity, in which the collision of the two bubbles was studied.
-When gravity was taken into account, it was studied in \cite{Wu:1984eda}.
-In the bubble wall collision process, the scalar field repeatedly oscillates backward and forward between false and true vacua on the potential, while loses the kinetic energy of the expanding bubble wall.
-Eventually, as the collision process gradually ends, it will settle and disappear within a true vacuum; the first-order phase transition is then finished.
-By using numerical computations, it was investigated in full general relativity \cite{Johnson:2011wt, Hwang:2012pj, Wainwright:2013lea}.
+When gravity was considered, it was studied in \cite{Wu:1984eda}.
+In the bubble wall collision process, the scalar field repeatedly oscillates backward and forward between false and true vacua on the potential, while reducing the kinetic energy of the expanding bubble wall.
+Eventually, as the collision process gradually ends, it will settle and disappear within a true vacuum; the first-order phase transition is then completed.
+By adopting numerical computations, it was investigated in full general relativity \cite{Johnson:2011wt, Hwang:2012pj, Hwang:2014cqa, Wainwright:2013lea}.

-The GW spectrum from the bubble collision depends on four main parameters \cite{Caprini:2015zlo}; the temperature $T_*$, the bubble wall speed $v_w$, the strength parameter $\alpha$, and the transition rate $\beta$.
+The GW spectrum from the bubble collision depends on four main parameters \cite{Caprini:2015zlo,Wang:2020zlf}: the temperature $T_*$, bubble wall speed $v_w$, strength parameter $\alpha$, and transition rate $\beta$.

-The $T_*$ is the temperature when GWs are produced from bubble collisions, and the nucleation temperature $T_n \approx T_*$ is for the typical transition without significant reheating.
-We follow this assumption in this paper and take the value $T_* \approx 100$ GeV.
+$T_*$ is the temperature when GWs are produced from bubble collisions, and the nucleation temperature $T_n \approx T_*$ is adopted for the typical transition without significant reheating.
+We follow this assumption in this study and take the value $T_* \approx 100$ GeV.

-The $v_w$ is bubble wall speed when bubble walls collide.
-If the bubble expands at the mean-field level, the bubble wall can accelerate without any bound, which means that the maximum velocity ($v_w$) of the runaway bubble wall will quickly approach to the speed of light.
+The $v_w$ parameter represents the bubble wall speed when bubble walls collide.
+If the bubble expands at the mean-field level, the bubble wall can accelerate without any bound, which implies that the maximum velocity ($v_w$) of the runaway bubble wall will quickly approach the speed of light.
 We will consider the numerical value of $v_w$.